-Most people don't eat enough fiber.
+Most people do not eat enough fibre.
 According to studies, high fiber consumption promotes intestinal health and lowers the risk of numerous diseases.

-One serving of chia seeds (2 tablespoons/15g) contains 5.2g of fiber, which is 14% of the recommended amount for men and 21% of the recommended amount for women.
+One serving of chia seeds (2 tablespoons/15g) contains 5.2g of fibre, which is 14% of the recommended amount for men and 21% of the recommended amount for women.

 Thanks to the exceptional ability of chia seeds to absorb water, they increase the volume of the pulp in the digestive tract, which leads to an increased feeling of satiety and reduced food intake.

-Chia seeds are particularly high in insoluble fiber, which studies have shown can lower the risk of diabetes, increase stool mass and reduce constipation.
+Chia seeds are particularly high in insoluble fibre, which studies have shown can lower the risk of diabetes, increase stool mass, and reduce constipation.

 Chia seeds seem easy to digest.
 They can be eaten whole or ground.
-Flatulence can occur in people who are not used to consuming a lot of fiber.
+Flatulence can occur in people who are not used to consuming a lot of fibre.

 Likewise, it is generally advisable to drink plenty of water when consuming chia seeds, especially if they have not been soaked prior to consumption.
 For easier use, the chia seeds should be left to soak in water for at least 30 minutes or overnight.

-If you take chia seeds in dry form and don't drink enough, the chia seeds absorb 10 - 12 times their weight in liquid in the intestine, which can lead to constipation.
+If you take chia seeds in dry form and do not drink enough, the chia seeds absorb 10 - 12 times their weight in liquid in the intestine, which can lead to constipation.